 The White Paper firmly says no, claiming it will lead to as much, if not more, affordable housing, allowing LAs to drive up delivery.
-Many feared the removal of s.106 obligations would severely curtail delivery as it provides at least 50% of current use.
-Whilst s.106 will not be abolished, Proposal 21 states that LAs "may" use Infrastructure Levy funds for affordable provision – ring fencing of those funds should be essential.
-The Paper states on-site delivery could be mandatory where LAs have “a requirement” – but surely all LAs have a continuing requirement for affordable with long housing waiting lists?
+Many feared the removal of s.106 obligations would severely curtail delivery as s.106 provides at least 50% of current use.
+Whilst s.106 will not be abolished, Proposal 21 states that LAs "may" use IL funds for affordable provision – ring-fencing of those funds should be essential.
+The Paper states on-site delivery could be mandatory where LAs have “a requirement” – but surely all LAs have a continuing requirement for affordable housing with long waiting lists?

 Proposal 21 states developers will receive a discount against their cash liability under IL to make up for discounted prices to RPs and discounted prices on First Homes sales.
 Overall, Proposal 21 will reduce choice for RPs and Local Authorities and thus would probably reduce delivery.